blockchainBard101/blockchainBard101/README.md

 # Alainengiya George Junior | smart contract Developer

-I am a dedicated Blockchain enthusiast with expertise in smart contract and BackendDevelopment.
+I am a dedicated Blockchain enthusiast with expertise in smart contract and Backend Development.

 ## About Me